Coronation Drive retaining wall: Heritage listing

 The Coronation Drive retaining wall was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Constructed in 1887, the Coronation Drive retaining wall is as an early example in Queensland of mass concrete technology and is a major engineering achievement of the period.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 Constructed in 1887, the Coronation Drive retaining wall is as an early example in Queensland of mass concrete technology and is a major engineering achievement of the period.

 The place is important in demonstrating a high degree of creative or technical achievement at a particular period.

 Constructed in 1887, the Coronation Drive retaining wall is as an early example in Queensland of mass concrete technology and is a major engineering achievement of the period.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

-The retaining wall is as an example of the work of George E Willcocks, a contractor who was responsible for a number of large public projects.
+The retaining wall is as an example of the work of George Charles Willcocks, a contractor who was responsible for a number of large public projects.